wisp92/pokered/README.md

   - PC has a text prompt to tell you if its full after depositing
   - Exp.all now prints one message when splitting exp instead of for each party member
   - TMs and HMs now have their attacks (albeit abbreviated) appended to the item names
+  - Fixed the flipped text for a girl in Saffron and the letter she is writing

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches